 The ski pylon is to be used to pull skiers.
 DO NOT use ski pylon to hoist boat!
 Only use the lifting rings for this purpose.

-The 24 Series boat has a retractable ski pylon.
+The 24 Series and 20V boats have a retractable ski pylon.
 To use, pull pylon up, twist counterclockwise and push back down into the lock position.
 To retract, pull pylon up, twist clockwise and push down to storage position.